 Printed Materials for

 The first step in processing NAEP assessment materials is the printing of student booklets, questionnaires, and tracking forms.
-Printing preparations begin with the design of the booklet covers, typically in the summer preceding the assessment.
+Printing preparations begin with the design of the booklets, typically in the summer preceding the assessment.
 This is a collaborative effort involving

 A primary goal early in planning is to design one format for use with all of the documents.
 This planning, including such details as the design of the booklet covers, is typically finalized several months before the assessment.